iggredible/argh.vim/README.md

 For example, say you are currently in the `ui` context and your argument list files are `ui.jsx`, `ui.html`, and `ui.test.js`.
 Then you add a new file into the current argument list (`:arga ui.slim`).
 You need to save the current argument list.
 In this case, you need to run either `:Argh ui` or `:Argha ui`.
 Otherwise, Argh.vim won't know that the `ui` context now has 4 files instead of 3.

 If you notice, `:Argh ui` and `:Argha ui` do the same thing.
-It is because when I was writing this library, I want it to mimic the behavior of args.
+It is because when I was writing this library, I want it to mimic the behavior of arglist.

 Finally, to remove a context, just run the `:Arghd` command.
 So if you want to remove `ui` context, run: